Student Organization Funding Policies

 You don’t strictly have to spend it exactly on what you told us you would, but you must still follow our policies, as well as the University’s policies.
 When you have spent all of the money we gave you, you must tell us, and report what you used the money for.

-Bystander Intervention Training requirement
+Community Leadership Training requirement

 If you receive money from us for an on campus event where you will serve food and beverages (whether or not we fund the food itself), you must follow our sustainability requirements for the items you use to serve your guests (cups, plates, etc.).
 You must use only the following: